Benjizhang/Benjizhang.github.io/_pages/services.md

   * The workshop of [Contact and Impact-aware Manipulation (CIM)](https://cim-workshop.github.io/) in IROS 2025, Organizer & Chair, 2025.
   * The session of [Automation I](https://ieee-robio.org/2024/program-overview/) in ROBIO 2024, Session Chair, 2024.

+* Reviewer of Journals and Conferences
+  * IEEE Transactions on Robotics (TRO)
+  * IEEE Robotics and Automation Letters (RAL)
+  * IEEE Transactions on Automation Science and Engineering(TASE)
+  * IEEE Transactions on Mobile Computing (TMC)
+  * Robotics and Computer-Integrated Manufacturing (RCIM)
+  * IEEE International Conference on Robotics and Automation (ICRA)
+  * IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)
+  * IEEE International Conference on Automation Science and Engineering (CASE)
+  * IEEE International Conference on Robotics and Biomimetics (ROBIO)